kalenwallin/snapscale/README.md

   </a>
 </p>

-<p align="center">A python module to generate corn harvest reports for Wallin Farms.</p>
+<p align="center">A Python module to generate corn harvest reports for Wallin Farms.</p>

 <br/>